hjferguson/workorderManagementSystem/README.md

 <h1>SET UP</h1>

 This program requires an external library called tkcalendar.
-So, there is a requirements.txt to help with installing the package
+So, there is a requirements.txt to help with installing the package.
+For viewing the database, I used the sqlite extension in vscode.
+See here: https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite

 To set up:<br>
 1. Clone this repository.<br>